privacy/subprocessors/README.md

 # Subprocessors

 The home of GitHub's sub-processors list

+## The List

+The list of subprocessors can be found in the [subprocessor_list.md](https://github.com/privacy/subprocessors/blob/main/subprocessor_list.md) file

+## How to Subscribe

 If you wish to get automated updates of GitHub's `subprocessor` list, simply watch this repo:
 1. Make sure you are logged in to your GitHub account